 - Fight the system, not each other.
 The divorce process will take a huge cut of the family’s net worth, so both parties should fight together to preserve what they’ve got and think twice before going to court.
 Every time a lawyer gets involved, your bill goes up and so does the other team’s.
 That money is shrinking the pie you want to divide.

 - Reassess your finances immediately.
 You’re going from one household to two.
 You need your own budget.
-Talk openly with your lawyer about what you can reasonably expect to be left with after the divorce and figure out how to live on it.
+Talk openly with your divorce lawyer about what you can reasonably expect to be left with after the divorce and figure out how to live on it.

 Managing Attorney, Hoelscher Gebbia Cepeda PLLC